Organic semiconductor film enhances Raman signals

 Since its discovery in the 1970s, surface-enhanced Raman spectroscopy (SERS) has been used to boost the signal obtained from molecules sitting on rough or finely structured metal surfaces, typically made of either silver or gold.
 Now, Gokhan Demirel of Gazi University, Hakan Usta of Abdullah Gül University, Antonio Facchetti and George C. Schatz of Northwestern University, and coworkers have achieved signal enhancement using a nanostructured organic semiconductor as a SERS substrate (Nat.
 Mater.
 2017, DOI: 10.1038/nmat4957).

 To make the substrate, the researchers start with an organic semiconductor called α,ω-diperfluorohexylquaterthiophene (DFH-4T).
-It has a core of four thiophene rings and a fluorocarbon chain at both ends.
 “This molecule is easy to synthesize, and the synthesis can be scaled up,” Usta says.
 “You can prepare micro- or nanostructured films of DFH-4T very easily” by depositing a vapor of the molecules onto a surface, Demirel adds.

-Using the films as SERS substrates with the dye methylene blue—a common test molecule for new SERS substrates—the researchers achieved enhancement factors of more than 3,000.
+Using the films as SERS substrates with the dye methylene blue, the researchers achieved enhancement factors of more than 3,000.
 By coating the film with a layer of gold nanoparticles and then depositing methylene blue, they achieved enhancement factors greater than 1010.

 Modeling by Schatz’s group shows where the enhancement is coming from in the film without the gold.
 “We found that there’s a charge-transfer state that arises when the analyte interacts with a semiconductor,” Schatz says.
 “It requires this nice, highly crystalline morphology.”